 You can’t assume that addiction will always progress along a predictable course.
-Nor do you want to wait for the predictable injuries, losses, and other risks that often come with untreated substance use disorders.
+Nor do you want to wait for the predictable signs of addiction, such as injuries, losses, and other risks that often come with untreated substance use disorders.
 As hard as it can be to take action when someone in your life is suffering from addiction, it may be the only way to recover their future.

 The one thing you can expect of untreated addiction is that it will get worse.
 So, it’s never really too early to take care of the problems before they progress—to potentially dangerous or even fatal levels.
 The action steps toward intervention and recovery are not as daunting as you might expect with the right help.

 You’ll want to handle this process carefully, and a professional interventionist can help you do so—without waiting until your loved one’s life and health get any worse.
-If you suspect that someone you care about is caught in a cycle of addiction, it’s time to reach for help now.
+If you recognize some fo the signs of addiction, it’s time to reach for help now.
 It is extremely unlikely that their condition will get any better without help.
 And it is extremely likely that their condition will get much worse without early intervention.